inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

     Now hold the left mouse button down and drag the mouse in the map window.
     This allows you to pan the map, or move it around.

-28. The button which has a plus sign below a magnifying glass allows you to zoom in on the map.
+28. The button that has a plus sign below a magnifying glass allows you to zoom in on the map.
     Select this button.
     Using your mouse, draw a box around an area where you want to zoom in, and release your mouse.

-29. The button which has a minus sign below a magnifying glass allows you to zoom out on the map.
+29. The button that has a minus sign below a magnifying glass allows you to zoom out on the map.
     Select this button and click on the map.